 Estimates of aquatic grasses cover are derived each year by VIMS using aerial surveys.
 The aquatic grasses score is determined as the area of aquatic grasses present in each of the 15 reporting regions as a percentage of the restoration goal.
 Each reporting region is assigned a score representing progress towards the goal.

-This map shows the preliminary aquatic grass (submerged aquatic vegetation) distribution in 2010.
+This map shows the preliminary aquatic grass (submerged aquatic vegetation) distribution in 2011.
 While aquatic grasses fringe long sections of the shoreline, there are many areas of the Bay in which they no longer occur or have experienced a significant reduction in area.
 For example, aquatic grasses are absent in the Back, West, and Nanticoke Rivers and have very low coverage in many other areas.
-During 2010, aquatic grasses decreased slightly in many regions.
-However, the main areas with aquatic grasses, the Susquehanna Flats and Tangier Sound can be seen on this map.
-There were also slight increases in the Rappahannock River, the James River, and the York River, continuing the recovery of those areas.
+During 2011, aquatic grasses decreased considerably in many regions such as the Rappahannock, York, Lower Bay, Upper Western Shore and across the Susquehanna Flats of the Upper Bay.
+Only one region showed an increase between 2010 and 2011, the Choptank River, which improved by ~20%.
 This assessment is based on aquatic grass survey data provided by VIMS.
 See http://www.vims.edu/bio/sav for more information.

 |0 20 40 60 80 100|